gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 > 💡 Up till now, you've mostly worked in the `gatsby-theme-events` space.
 From now on you'll be running `site` -- the Gatsby site consuming `gatsby-theme-events`, instead.

-Test out this new options-setting, by making some adjustments to `site`.
+Test out this new options-setting by making some adjustments to `site`.

 ### Set up `site/gatsby-config.js`